Charliemowood/atom-guide/README.md

 1. From within Atom navigate to **File**.
 2. Select from the dropdown **Open**.
 3. A small window will open.
-4. You are now inside your filesystem.
+4. You are now inside your file system.
 Choose a folder that you would like to open.
 5. Click **Open** in the bottom right hand corner to confirm your choice.

 Your folder will now be open as a project in Atom.